eddiefriedman1774/Day-scheduler/README.md

 # EF-Day-scheduler
 Weekly challenge that is using JQuery to learn how to manipulate DOM elements via library sourcecode(s).
-# EF-Day-scheduler
-Weekly challenge that is using JQuery to learn how to manipulate DOM elements via library sourcecode(s).
-# Day-scheduler
-Weekly challenge that is using JQuery to learn how to manipulate DOM elements via library sourcecode(s).

 ## Table of contents
 - illustrations
 - scope of funciontalities